HOW TO STAY MOTIVATED?

 Every success will add to your motivation, while every disappointment / feeling of “failure” will badly impact it.

-It is great to have goals and role models that you admire, that inspire you, that you look up to and want to learn from.
+It is wonderful to have goals and role models that you admire, that inspire you, that you look up to and want to learn from.
 It’s great to admire styles, and the wish to “draw that level of art one day”.
-However, don’t compare yourself with other artists.
+However, don’t compare yourself too much with other artists.

 Don’t ask yourself – why does that artist get more favorites or watchers than me?
 Don’t ask yourself what you’re doing “wrong” when you compare yourself to others who are more popular.
 Ask yourself, what are your personal goals, where does your artwork maybe need improving, where do you want to take your art, what do you enjoy doing?